 Augie Reads: Summer reading for first-year students

 Each year at Augustana, all incoming first-year students read a common book during the summer before their arrival on campus as an initiation into the college's intellectual community.
-This year's book is "Hillbilly Elegy" by J.D.
-Vance.
+This year's book is "Between the World and Me" by Ta-Nehisi Coates.

 The Augie Reads book is integrated into the first-year academic program.
 All fall term FYI-101 and first-year honors classes will discuss the book and collect the required summer writing assignment about the book as part of their common curriculum during the first few weeks of each course.

 You can buy the book when you come to campus for Orientation and Registration in the summer.
 You'll receive a reading guide and a short writing assignment during Orientation and Registration.
 You will read the book over the summer and bring the book and your completed paper to campus in the fall.

 During Welcome Week in the fall, you will attend a faculty panel discussion about the book, and participate in a discussion with your FYI-101 classmates, led by your FYI-101 professor.
 You will turn in a paper copy of your summer writing assignment to your professor on the first day of your FYI-101 or honors class.